Melford Okilo: Fourth republic

 In January 1999, shortly before the return to democracy and while running for office, Okilo was briefly detained by the outgoing military government following disturbances among the Ijaw in the Niger Delta.

-Okilo was elected Senator for Bayelsa East on the People's Democratic Party (PDP) platform, serving from May 1999 to May 2003, but failed to be re-elected in 2003.
+Okilo was elected Senator for Bayelsa East on the Peoples Democratic Party (PDP) platform, serving from May 1999 to May 2003, but failed to be re-elected in 2003.

-As senator, he served as vice-chairman of the committee on Natural Gas and chairman of the committee on Identify Card.
+As senator, he served as vice-chairman of the committee on natural gas and chairman of the committee on identify card.

 He remained a director of the University Of Science And Philosophy, and became a director of the board of Vision In Action, an institute formed in 2003 to share and communicate experience on issues of leadership, creativity, visionary and strategic thinking.

-In 2005, he read his own obituary after a mistaken story that he had died.
+In 2005, he read his own obituary following an erroneous story that he had died.
 Later he addressed a press conference, saying he was in a coma for four days and was mistaken for dead.

 Speaking in July 2006, in Brixton, London, Okilo called on leaders of the Ijaw to take their case over sharing oil and gas revenue to the International Court of Justice.
 At the same time, he asked youths of the area to give up violence, and seek peaceful means to address their grievances.

-After a prolonged illness, Okilo was moved back to Bayelsa from his Abuja residence by his Administrator, Hauwa Ogbeide-Ihama.
-Okilo died at the age of 74 in Yenagoa, Bayelsa State on 5 July 2008.
+After a prolonged illness, Okilo was moved back to Bayelsa from his Abuja residence by his administrator, Hauwa Ogbeide-Ihama.
+Okilo died at the age of 74 in Yenagoa, Bayelsa State, on 5 July 2008.